Energinet-DataHub/ARCHIVED-geh-charges/docs/template-readme/README.md

 ### .NET Azure Function project including CD

-**OBS: The hello-world example has been removed from this repo because it's no longer needed.**
+**OBS: The hello-world example has been removed from this repository because it's no longer needed.**

 - `source/hello-world` An Azure Function solution/project for .NET.
 - `.github/workflows/hello-world-cd.yml` A pipeline for continuous deployment of the `HelloWorld` project.